The Ho family of Tsuen Wan and Caltex in the New Territories and Southern China

 Left: Ad for Yiu Kee Hong in the 1960s; Right: Ho Chuen-yiu and son with Caltex executives – managing director Jack Wolf, PR manager Chow Sang-wah, kerosene department head Yew Man-kit and Wah Kiu Yat Po manager Shum Choy-sang in front of Yiu Kee Hong during its charity sale to support the Wah Kiu Yat Po scholarships (WKYP, 1964-3-7)

-Ho Chuen-yiu, the chairman of the Kai Tak Amusement Park (see Ching Chun-kau) and his family had played a significant role in the post-War development of the New Territories, not only through their community involvement and philanthropy but also through their highly successful partnership with the American oil giant Caltex (with its oil depot in their native Tsuen Wan) over the past seven decades.
+Ho Chuen-yiu, the chairman of the Kai Tak Amusement Park (see article about Ching Chun-kau) and his family had played a significant role in the post-War development of the New Territories, not only through their community involvement and philanthropy but also through their highly successful partnership with the American oil giant Caltex (with its oil depot in their native Tsuen Wan) over the past seven decades.

 Ho Chuen-yiu (何傳耀,1901-1970)